Specialism

 Once your application is submitted, you will be prompted to pay for the application – and when the fee is paid, the application is forwarded to the local planning authority.
 The LPA will assess your application and evaluate if there are any documents missing, if there are, the council will request those in order to validate your application.

 When the application has been assessed as valid, the council will let you know, assigning you a case officer and setting a determination date.
 This is when the eight/13-week period begins.
-Your application will then be publicised, with consultation invited from the general public and relevant experts.
+Your application will be publicised, with consultation invited from the general public and relevant experts.
 After all the consultations have been collected, the planning committee or a delegated planning officer will issue a decision, ideally by the agreed determination date.

 If the council does not issue a decision by the agreed determination date, you have the right to apply for a non-determination appeal to the Planning Inspectorate.
 A non-determination appeal will take away all powers of decision from the LPA and hand them to the Planning Inspectorate, which is a national agency independent of all local authorities.